irlAlan/Kamil/README.md

 Here are pictures of some text editors and IDE's:

-\image html neovimLook.png
 \image latex neovimLook.eps "My Neovim" width=10cm

-\image html baseVimLook.png
 \image latex baseVimLook.eps "My Vim" width=10cm

-(annotate hte image)

 ### End User needs

-When talking to Kamil about his needs it was apparant that he wanted something modular in the sense that it comes with what he needs so its not a hassle to work with and it works with multiple different file types.
+When talking to Kamil about his needs it was apparent that he wanted something modular in the sense that it comes with what he needs so it is not a hassle to work with and it works with multiple different file types.

-\image html Kamil_info.png
 \image latex Kamil_info.eps

-Since this is a project that could quickly grow in scale due to all the different parts of handling the editor, text and documents etc.
+Since this is a project that could quickly grow in scale due to all the different parts of the editor, text and documents.
-The overall time complexity of the different algorithms coming together could exponentially increase the latency between the different commands.
+The overall time complexity of the different algorithms coming together could increase the latency between the different commands.
 To ensure that the project meets the needs of Kamil, I have a few objectives.

 #### Objective 1

+Optimised:

 Ensure that the program is properly optimised and not laggy.
-To ensure that the program is not laggy and has minimal delay we can get the time taken between function calls and their effect like the text being pressed and it being displayed on the screen and see how efficient it is and we can change it.
+To ensure that the program is not laggy and has minimal delay we can get the time taken between function calls and their effect like the time taken for a key press to happen and it being executed.

-Furthermore, In the code youll see optimisation techniques such as passing classes by pointer which essentially allows me to directly access the class in memory instead of accessing a cpoy of the class
+Furthermore, In the code youll see optimisation techniques such as passing classes by pointer which essentially allows me to directly access the class in memory instead of accessing a copy of the class.

 #### Objective 2

+User configurable:

 Allow it to be user configurable.
 We need the ability to load and use fonts specified by the user as well as change the theme of the program based on what the user wants.